Ronan Farrow: Personal life

 As of August 2019, Farrow resided on the Lower East Side of Manhattan.
 He publicly identified as part of the LGBT community in 2018.

 Farrow began dating podcast host and former presidential speech writer Jon Lovett in 2011.
 The two became engaged in 2019 after Farrow wrote a proposal to Lovett in the draft for his book Catch and Kill: Lies, Spies, and a Conspiracy to Protect Predators.
 The couple bought a $1.87 million home in Los Angeles in August 2019.
-They ended their relationship in 2022.
+In March 2023, Lovett stated on his podcast that the couple had separated.

 Relationship to Woody Allen and paternity

 Farrow is estranged from his father, Woody Allen.
 After Allen married Soon-Yi Previn, the adopted daughter of Mia Farrow and André Previn, Farrow commented, "He's my father married to my sister.
 That makes me his son and his brother-in-law.
 That is such a moral transgression."

 In a 2013 interview with Vanity Fair, Mia Farrow said that Ronan could "possibly" be the biological child of singer Frank Sinatra, with whom she said she had "never really split up."
 Ronan Farrow tweeted, "Listen, we're all *possibly* Frank Sinatra's son."
 In a 2015 CBS Sunday Morning interview, Sinatra's daughter Nancy dismissed the suggestion that her father was Farrow's biological father, calling it "nonsense".
 She said that her father had a vasectomy years before Farrow's birth.
 Sinatra's biographer James Kaplan also disputes Sinatra's potential paternity of Farrow in his book Sinatra: The Chairman (2015).
 He said that Sinatra was splitting his time between Hawaii and Palm Springs with his wife Barbara Marx Sinatra and was in ill health during the time when Farrow would have been conceived.
-Mia Farrow was living in New York.

 Farrow has refused to discuss DNA analysis.
 He has said that, despite their estrangement, "Woody Allen, legally, ethically, personally was absolutely a father in our family."

-In a 2018 New York magazine article, Woody Allen said that Farrow may not be his son:

-"In my opinion, he's my child … I think he is, but I wouldn't bet my life on it.
+In a 2018 New York magazine article, Allen said that Farrow may not be his biological son: "In my opinion, he's my child ...
+I think he is, but I wouldn't bet my life on it.
 I paid for child support for him for his whole childhood, and I don't think that's very fair if he's not mine."